Jacarte/RuSTRAC/README.md

 ## Compiling and testing

-- Run `cargo test` for testing.
+- Run `cargo test -p dtw` for testing.
-- Run `cargo bench` for benching the different implementations.
+- Run `cargo bench -p dtw` for benching the different implementations.
 - Run `cargo build` for compiling.
+- Run `cargo build --target=wasm32-wasi` to create a Wasm-WASI binary with the DTW implementations.

 ## Roadmap